LumingSun/ML4DB-paper-list/README.md

 * LITS: An Optimized Learned Index for Strings (VLDB 2024)
 * Evaluating Learned Indexes for External-Memory Joins (arXiv 2024)
 * Learned Indexes with Distribution Smoothing via Virtual Points (arXiv 2024)
+* VEGA: An Active-tuning Learned Index with Group-Wise Learning Granularity (SIGMOD 2025)
 ##### LSM-tree related
 * Leaper: A Learned Prefetcher for Cache Invalidation in LSM-tree based Storage Engines （VLDB 2020）
 * From WiscKey to Bourbon: A Learned Index for Log-Structured Merge Trees (OSDI 2020)